ros-navigation/docs.nav2.org/migration/Galactic.rst

   dynamic composition (use ``component_container_isolated``)                       38        0.23
  ============================================================================== ========= ============

-The way of dynamic composition consumes lower memory(saves ~70%),  and lower cpu (saves ~13%) than noqrmal multiple processes.
+The way of dynamic composition consumes lower memory(saves ~70%),  and lower cpu (saves ~13%) than normal multiple processes.